 If you want your insulin to perform better with food, inject 15-20 minutes before eating.

-Always use a fresh alcohol swab and clean syringe/pen to prevent infection.
-People with diabetes are more prone to infections, therefore this is a simple way to avoid hospitalisation.
+Always use a fresh alcohol swab and a clean syringe or pen to prevent infection.
+People with diabetes are more susceptible to infections; therefore, this is a simple way to avoid hospitalisation.

 If you want your insulin to perform better with food, inject 15-20 minutes before eating.
 Rotate your site and don’t overuse any one place to avoid scar tissue and insulin resistance.

 What happens if you inject insulin into muscle?

 If you have accidentally injected insulin into your muscle, carry plenty of low-calorie foods with you if you’re out of your home.
 This is because you may need to treat some unexpected hypoglycemia due to insulin activating more quickly when injected into a muscle.

 Make sure to keep a close eye on your blood sugar for a few hours after injecting insulin into a muscle, because the way it works is hard to predict and may cause your blood sugar to go up and down.